-Jayne have always had a need to be creative.
-Through the years she has satisfied her needs by learning to quilt, embroider, sew, use watercolors, oils, pastels, and to work in stained glass and mosaics.
+Jayne has always had a need to be creative.
+Through the years she has satisfied her need by learning to quilt, embroider, sew, paint with watercolors, oils, pastels, and to work in stained glass and mosaics.
 She has remnants in her studio of each effort.